 With that in mind, here are a few things to consider if you’re contemplating using a card for holiday spending:

 - Check your credit score to see which cards you might qualify for.
-You can check your score for free with Credit Sesame.
-(Bonus tip: Credit Sesame also gives you credit card recommendations, based on your credit history.)
+You can check your score for free with Credit Karma.
+(Bonus tip: Credit Karma also gives you credit card recommendations, based on your credit history.)

 - Be smart about new account bonuses.
 Some cards offer a large points, miles or cash back bonus when you hit a minimum spending requirement.
 That’s tempting but don’t overspend just to chase down a bonus.